harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/code-coverage.md

    * [Upload Artifacts to GCS](../build-and-upload-artifacts/upload-artifacts-to-gcs-step-settings.md)
    * [Upload Artifacts to S3](../build-and-upload-artifacts/upload-artifacts-to-s-3-step-settings.md)

-4. Add a step to [publish your code coverage report to the Artifacts tab](#publish-code-coverage-reports-to-the-artifacts-tab).
+4. Add a step to [view your code coverage report on the Artifacts tab](#view-code-coverage-reports-on-the-artifacts-tab).

 ### PHP